Freddy2296/Rick-and-Morty-Memory-Game-/README.md

 ## Credits
 ### Code
 * Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
-* The concept for this memory game came out of Tania Rascia and her memormy game ala Super Mario 3 , Code was modified to better fit my needs.
+* The concept for this memory game came out of Tania Rascia and her memory game ala Super Mario 3 , Code was modified to better fit my needs.
 * concept for the score board and timer came from ,  [stack overflow](https://stackoverflow.com/)